Saturday Night (Bay City Rollers song): Year-end charts

+Certifications

 Cover versions

 Students at the Lochiel, Glenwood, and South Carvolth Schools in Canada covered the song in 1976.
 This rendition later appeared on The Langley Schools Music Project album, Innocence & Despair.
 The song was covered by English rock band Ned's Atomic Dustbin for the Mike Myers 1993 romantic comedy film So I Married an Axe Murderer.
 The song also appears on the soundtrack album.

+MMP (Miguel Matute Project) recorded a hard rock version for their 2021 album "Bajo Cubierta".
 Japanese punk rock band Hi-Standard released a fast-paced cover of the song on their 1996 debut album Growing Up.